HURST MEADOWS AND RIVERSIDE - FOR EVERYONE, FOREVER

-- Meadowland and trees will be lost, and a mature riverside habitat stripped to make a 30m boat launch area - something like 50 boats will be kept within the facility.
+- Meadowland and trees will be lost, and a mature riverside habitat stripped to make a boat launch area of over 30m - over 60 boats will be kept within the facility.

 The river's edge here will be stripped of trees and vegetation

-- The proposal will require all boats from the boatshed to be hauled along the Thames Path to the launch site, impeding and endangering other users; boatshed doors open directly to the towpath.
+- The proposal will require all boats from the boatshed to cross the Thames Path to the launch site, impeding and endangering other users; boatshed doors open directly to the towpath.
 The Thames Path is a national trail, used for charity/community walks, runs and cycles.
 Mooring pillars and buoys are proposed out in the river navigation, at a pinch point where channels merge for boats travelling to and from Molesey Lock.

 - The Thames, the river bank and Duck's Eyot (in the ownership of the Environment Agency) are all a Site of Nature Conservation Importance (SNCI).
-Noisy splash activities with scores of small boats at any time on any day will disrupt nesting and resident waterbirds - grebe, moorhen, coot, diving duck, mallard, mandarin duck and geese raise young on this stretch.
+Noisy splash activities with scores of small boats at any time on any day will disrupt nesting and resident waterbirds - grebe, moorhen, coot, diving duck, mallard, mandarin duck, swans and geese raise young on this stretch.